scylladb/scylladb/docs/troubleshooting/copy-from-failed.rst

 CQL Command ``COPY FROM`` fails - field larger than the field limit
 ===================================================================

-This troubleshooting guide describes what to do when Scylla fails to import data using the CQL ``COPY FROM`` command
+This troubleshooting guide describes what to do when ScyllaDB fails to import data using the CQL ``COPY FROM`` command

 Problem